V-I Characteristics of SCR | Modes of Operation of SCR

 2. Latching Current

-The latching current is the minimum anode current at SCR that remains in on state after removing of gate current. if the value of anode current is less than the latching current value. the SCR will not continue to conduct.
+The latching current is the minimum anode current at SCR that remains in its on-state after removing the gate current.
+If the anode current is less than the latching current, the SCR will not conduct.

 3. Holding Current

-It is the maximum anode current at which SCR turns off from its on the state.
+It is the maximum anode current at which SCR turns off from its on-state.
 If the holding current is 10 mA, the SCR will turn off if the anode current is less than 10 mA.

 3. Peak Reverse Voltage

-This is a very important parameter. when SCR is used for controlled rectifies, the reverse voltage applies during the negative half cycle and SCR must remain in its off state.
-The peak reverse voltage of SCR should be always more than the peak negative voltage of AC voltage.
+This is a very important parameter. when SCR is used for controlled rectification, the reverse voltage applies during the negative half cycle, and SCR must remain in its off state.
+The peak reverse voltage of SCR should always be more than the peak negative voltage of AC voltage.

 4. Forward Current Rating

-The maximum anode current can flow through the SCR and it does not cause damage to SCR.
+The maximum anode current can flow through the SCR without damaging it.
 The SCR is available in different anode current ratings.
-A 50 ampere forward current rating SCR can carry the current safely.
+A 50 ampere forward current rating SCR can carry 50 amps. current safely.

-If the current exceeds above SCR anode current rating, the device may fail.
-The semiconductor devices are vulnerable to temperature.
-Therefore, the devices must be selected according to the required current rating and surrounding ambient temperature.
+If the current exceeds the SCR anode’s current rating, the device may fail.
+Semiconductor devices are vulnerable to temperature.
+Therefore, they must be selected according to the required current rating and surrounding ambient temperature.

 5. Circuit Fusing Rating